go-aah/docs/app-config.md

-Title: aah.conf Application Configuration aah configuration syntax and structure is easy and flexible. aah supports the concept of profile that helps easily organize the configurations across different environments that are defined by profile.
+Title: aah Application Configuration
+Desc: aah configuration syntax and structure is easy and flexible. aah supports the concept of profile that helps easily organize the configurations across different environments that are defined by profile.
 Keywords: app config, application configuration, aah.conf, HOCON, configuration, external config
 ---
-# aah Application Configuration
+# Application Configuration

 aah configuration syntax and structure is easy and flexible.
 It is very much similar to HOCON syntax.
 Learn more about [configuration syntax](configuration.html).